jahooma/react-fast-children/README.md

 # react-fast-children
 Render children fast!
 Faster diffing through cool data structures & algorithms.

-Use case: Improve performance of a list with many children or a component that rearranges children.
+Improve the performance of a list with many children or a component that rearranges children.

-Example:
+Install

 ```
 npm install --save react-fast-children
 ```

+Use

 ```
 import { FastChildren } from 'react-fast-children'